 - Where to Stay

 Like most major Southern cities, the Civil War left its mark on Jacksonville.
 The most notable historical location being the sinking of the Maple Leaf on the St. Johns River, but more than just in Mandarin, the historical markers connected to the Civil War can be found throughout the destination.

-Civil War Memorials in drivable order:
+Civil War Memorials in drive-able order:

-Yellow Bluff Fort monument-9230 New Berlin Rd., Jacksonville, FL 32226.
+Address: 9230 New Berlin Rd., Jacksonville, FL 32226.

 Yellow Bluff Fort Historic State Park-New Berlin Rd, Jacksonville, FL 32226.

 Monument to Union soldiers and sailors in Evergreen Cemetery, erected 1891.